wejendorp/dorp.io/_posts/2018-04-17-angularjs-notes.md

 update the views accordingly.

 As long as we're doing updates in synchronous code, angular will automatically pick up our changes.
-If we are using asynchronous code, such as doing XHR or `setTimeout`, you need to tell angular that something has happened.
+If we are using asynchronous code, such as doing XHR or `setTimeout`, we need to tell angular that something has happened.

 Angular provides a set of services that do the digest stuff for us such as `$http` and `$q`, but If